Amanda Bromfield

-Amanda also has a BA Dip Edu.
-She has a triple major in Geography and Australian History and Economic History.
-She taught 2 and 3 unit HSC Geography and International Baccalaureate Geography.
-Her expertise lies in environmental studies.
-She holds qualifications in disability work and has spent many years working with autistic and neurodiverse children and adults.
+Amanda has a Bachelor of Arts and Diploma in Education - with a triple major; in Geography, Australian History and Economic History.
+She has taught 2 and 3 unit HSC Geography and International Baccalaureate Geography.
+Her expertise lies in environmental Geography.

 Amanda’s art practice is multidisciplinary.
 The variety of her methodologies and materialities directly reflects her many interests which are in turn inspired by her own neurodivergence.
 She performs, makes videos about women's stories and environmental issues and dresses as a koala, marching and protesting her environmental cause.
 Her marches are dedicated to creating public awareness about climate change, loss of biodiversity and, specifically, the immediacy of saving the koala.
 Amanda's short movie Army of One made during the disastrous black summer bush fires of 2019/20 documents her daily marches in the Sydney CBD and across rural NSW.